instrumentthegrid/website-astro/src/content/products/product-3.md

 # Banner
 banner:
-  title: "National & Regional: Geographically Unconstrained Paradigm Shift"
+  title: "National & Regional: <br> A New Paradigm"
   has_color: false
-  image: "/images/products/2.webp"
+  image: "/images/products/banner1.png"
-  content : "GridVisibility is not constrained by traditional municipal, utility, or even state service territories and boundaries.
-Our broadband footprint provides us with cost efficient and rapid path to holistic state, regional, and/or national GridVisibility.
-Imagine the benefits."
+  content : "GridVisibility is not constrained by traditional municipal, utility, or even state service territories/boundaries.
+Our broadband infrastructure approach provides a cost efficient and path to holistic, wide-area AND high fidelity state, regional, and national GridVisibility.
+It's a completely new paradigm."
   background_class: "bg-light"
   button:
     enable : true